thenumbernine/lua-parser/README.md

 `n:serialize(apply)` = apply a to-string serialization function to the AST.

-`ast.allclasses` holds an integer-indexed table of all listed classes.

 ## ast.node subclasses:

 `n = ast._block(...)` = a block of code in Lua.<br>